The Best Marvel Post-Credits Scenes, Ranked

 Who's up for some shawarma?

-Nothing says Marvel quite like a good post-credit scene.
-Whether they tease the next movie, give us a cameo, or get one last joke in before the theater lights go up, the best Marvel Cinematic Universe post-credit scenes often rival the content of the movies themselves.
+Nothing says Marvel quite like a good post-credits scene.
+Whether they tease the next movie, give us a cameo, or get one last joke in before the theater lights go up, the best Marvel Cinematic Universe post-credits scenes rival the content of the movies themselves.
 Of course, they’re not for everyone.

-However, we Marvel fans lap them up like kittens with a bowl of cream.
-Here are the top ten post-credit scenes in the MCU!
+But we Marvel fans lap them up like kittens with a bowl of cream!
+Here are the best post-credits scenes in the MCU, ranked.

 After the series finale of Hawkeye, we’re transported back to a Broadway theater to the musical that Clint was watching before he turned off his hearing aid.
 Then we just … watch the entire musical number.
 The whole thing.
 They wrote and performed this entire song just to subject us to it in the post-credits.

-8. Ant-Man and the Wasp: the Snap Hits San Francisco
+10. Ant-Man and the Wasp: the Snap hits San Francisco

 Ant-Man and the Wasp came out just a few months after Infinity War, so audiences went into it knowing that Thanos’s Snap, which erases half the living things in the universe, was going to show up somehow.
 Sure enough, at the end, Scott enters the Quantum Realm in order to collect a sample of quantum energy.
-He finds himself trapped there, though, when Hank, Janet, and Hope are all dusted before they can pull him out.
+However, he finds himself trapped there when Hank, Janet, and Hope are all dusted before they can pull him out.